Home / Career Guides / Benefits Analyst

 How to become a benefits analyst

-While only sometimes required, certifications can demonstrate expertise and commitment to the field.
-Consider certifications like Certified Benefits Professional (CBP), Certified Employee Benefits Specialist (CEBS), or Professional in Human Resources (PHR).
+While not always necessary, getting certified can help show you know your stuff.
+Look into certifications like Certified Benefits Professional (CBP), Certified Employee Benefits Specialist (CEBS), or Professional in Human Resources (PHR).

 How much do benefits analysts make?

-Benefits analyst salaries can differ considerably depending on geographic location, years of experience, level of education, and company size.
+Benefits analyst salaries can differ considerably depending on their location, experience, education, and company size.
 Those who work for larger companies or in areas with a high cost of living may earn more.
 Additionally, analysts with certifications in their field, such as the CEBS, may command higher compensation.

 Highest paying industries